-FIRST Rocky Mountain Robotics Team 662 uses a business model for our structure.
+FIRST Rocky Mountain Robotics Team 662 is organized like a business.
 With this model, our team stays organized and efficient.
 We separate our team into ten different departments, each with its own purpose.
 Each department can spend the majority of its time focusing on their aspect of the competition, so that the team performs well in every aspect.
 Equally important is being able to integrate all the work of the different departments into the products we make.
 The Public and Team Relations and Quality Assurance Departments ensure that the work of the different departments works together, and that full team meetings on Wednesdays bring all of the departments together for an update on the team's overall progress.
 Based on this organizational structure, we believe that our team can create a better product and perform more effectively in the FIRST Robotics Competition.

 Drive Train - This department makes our robot mobile.
-They deal with the components that allow navigation of the playing field.
+They design and build the base of the robot, allowing for manueverability.

 Programming - Programming writes the code that allows the robot to follow commands and complete game objectives.